Scanned

 me and many others.
 Once he had us over

-to his beautiful home and we sat on the terrace in
+at his beautiful home and we sat on the terrace in

 the sun while he served us healthy snacks.
 I